westscotty/ece529_final_project/reports/time_keeping.md

 - **2024-11-15**: Revisited code for corner detections, made it work by testing both baseline and custom methods for corners (3 hours)
 - **2024-11-18**: Worked on code clean up (2 hours)
 - **2024-11-21**: Developed video utilites to better work with code base, more generic now (3 hours)
-- **2024-11-22**: Wroked on plotting functions to come with methods to figure out how to best plot the corners are detected (nn methods)
+- **2024-11-22**: Wroked on plotting functions to come with methods to figure out how to best plot the corners are detected (nearest neighbor, k-means clustering, euclidean distance grouping) (4 hours)
-- **2024-11-25**: Worked on testing metric ideas
+- **2024-11-25**: Worked on testing metric ideas(2 hours)
 - **2024-12-02**: Updated code for all image operations to be more generic, only working with a single image at a time (2.5 hours)
   - Started final report (1.5 hours)
   - Developed testing metrics for cv2 implementation versus numpy implementation